mir-dataset-loaders/mirdata/docs/source/contributing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the end-user there is no difference between the remote and local indexes.
 However, indexes can get large when there are a lot of tracks in the dataset.
 In these cases, storing and accessing an index remotely can be convenient.
-Large indexes can added to REMOTES, and will be downloaded with the rest of the dataset.
+Large indexes can be added to REMOTES, and will be downloaded with the rest of the dataset.
 For example:

 .. code-block:: python